OpenInverterGateway/OpenInverterGateway/README.md

 The newer inverters apparently use protocol v1.05 from year 2018.
 There is also a new protocol version v1.24 from 2020. (used with SPH4-10KTL3 BH-UP inverter)

 ## JSON Format Data
 For IoT applications the raw data can now read in JSON format (application/json) by calling `http://<ip>/status`

+## Prometheus Format Metrics
+If you want to scrape the metrics with a Prometheus server, you can use the endpoint `http://<ip>/metrics`.
+A possible configuration is described [here](Doc/Prometheus.md).

 ## Homeassistant configuration